 Vision, Mission, and Goals

-The mission of the IPE Program is to prepare health profession graduates and practioners of Saint Louis University for interprofessional patient and client centered care, effective and efficient delivery of health care services, and advocacy of the improvement of health and health services.
+The mission of the IPE Program is to prepare health profession graduates and practioners of Saint Louis University for interprofessional patient- and client-centered care, for effective and efficient delivery of health care services, and for advocacy of the improvement of health and health services.

 Reflective of the mission of Saint Louis University the IPE program engages students in dimensions that contribute to the development of health professionals who are prepared to improve the delivery of health care services that will improve health outcomes of patients, families, and communities.